About

 The live reference for specialty coffee.

 Cherrybook helps you decide which coffee is worth buying next.
-We track live coffees from roughly 200 specialty roasters, normalize the messy details into one schema, and show the evidence behind each coffee before you leave for the roaster’s checkout.
+We track live coffees from more than 405 specialty roasters across 32 countries, spanning every major specialty market and producer-country roasters in Colombia, Brazil, India, and Vietnam; normalize the messy details into one schema; and show the evidence behind each coffee before you leave for the roaster’s checkout.

 The job is simple: search the live shelf, compare real lots side by side, understand the strength of the signal, then buy directly from the roaster.